provectus/internship/frontend/README.md

 ___
 #### Difficulty level : **Easy**
 - Minimalistic UI implemented to display / create / update / delete expences
-- UI contains chart to display statistics by month and category
+- UI displays a chart that shows spending stats/statistics by month and spending category
-- Added comprehensive documentation to launch the application
+- Comprehensive documentation to launch the application
 #### Difficulty level : **Medium**
-- The application is written using TypeScript
+- The application is written in TypeScript
-- The forms contain validations
+- Form input is validated
 #### Difficulty level : **High**
 - Created Docker image for the front-end application
-- Created image used as part of docker-compose.yml
-- Added section to run the whole application with one command
+- The docker-compose file is updated and can be used to run the whole app with one command